-In the fall of 2013, ACE and its partners in GREENevada, with support from the Washoe County Health District Air Quality Management Division (AQMD), launched a campaign called Idle Free Schools for Washoe County, the county surrounding Reno, Nevada.
+In the fall of 2013, ACE and its partners in GREENevada, with support from the Washoe County Health District Air Quality Management Division (AQMD), launched a campaign called Idle-Free Schools for Washoe County, the county surrounding Reno, Nevada.
 GREENevada is a coalition of nine non-profits and agencies providing a collaborative approach to school sustainability through comprehensive environmental education and leadership.

+What is idling?
 Idling is any time your car’s engine is running, but you’re not moving.
 In the drive-through, at a red light and in this case: sitting outside a school with the engine on.

 Why is idling bad?
 Three reasons: